tskirvin/puppet-puppet/README.md

 # puppet-puppet

+This puppet module is meant to manage /etc/puppet/puppet.conf and its family.
+It provides hooks for rsyslog + logrotate, supports servers running either mod\_passenger and webrick, and is configurable via hiera.

-This module begins life as a merge between some old puppet code, the ghoneycutt puppet module, and a lot of local custom work.
+This module began life as a merge between some old puppet code, the [ghoneycutt puppet module](https://github.com/ghoneycutt/puppet-module-puppet), and a lot of local custom work.
+It's currently in production across at least two sites, one large (~1200 nodes) and one small (~3 nodes).

 ## Classes